-John Cargill was born in Gourdon in 1892.
+John "Sargeant, Sarge or Serge" Cargill was born in Gourdon in 1892.
 After leaving school he worked on a succession of fishing boats, until the 9th February 1912, when he signed up to the Cunard Line as a quartermaster (helmsman) on the Carpathia.

 The Carpathia was the first vessel to respond to the SOS from the Titanic, the largest passenger vessel of its time, deemed to be unsinkable, and built at the Harland and Woolf shipbuilding yard in Belfast.

 On April 14th 1912 the Titanic hit an iceberg, south of the Grand Banks of Newfoundland.
-The Carpathia responded to the distress signals, and was the first ship on the scene, but it took four hours to reach the area, by which time the Titanic had sunk beneath the waves, putting 1,500 lives in jeopardy.
+The Carpathia responded to the distress signals and was the first ship on the scene, but it took four hours to reach the area: by this time, the Titanic had sunk beneath the waves, putting 1,500 lives in jeopardy.

-Sacks were lowered for the children and babies to haul them aboard, and one of the youngsters was reunited with John, many years later.
+Sacks were lowered for the children and babies to haul them aboard.
+One of the children was reunited with John, many years later.